sravanin139/Pizza---Sales---Analysis/README.md

-# Retail Sales Analysis SQL Project
+# Pizza Sales Analysis SQL and Power BI Project

 ## Project Overview

-**Project Title**: Retail Sales Analysis
+**Project Title:** Pizza Sales Analysis
-**Level**: Beginner
+**Level:** Beginner to Intermediate
-**Database**: `p1_retail_db`
+**Database:** pizza_sales_db
+`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project demonstrates SQL and Power BI skills commonly used by data analysts to analyze sales data for a pizza delivery business.
+It includes data exploration, cleaning, visualization, and answering business-related questions.
+This project is ideal for anyone looking to build a foundation in SQL and dashboarding using Power BI.

 ## Objectives